 15. Leverage employee engagement

-In order to retain customers, businesses have to go beyond products and prices.
-What they need to do is leverage their most under-utilized assets i.e. employees base.
+As a part of their client retention programs, businesses have to go beyond products and prices.
+What they need to do is leverage their most under-utilized assets i.e. employee base.
 When the employees are engaged they deliver personal customer experiences that create customer loyalty.

 Gallup study about employee engagement says, a U.S. workforce with only 30% of employees engaged in their work, with active disengagement costing the American economy an estimated $450-550 billion per year.